 2020 is Scotland’s Year of Coasts & Waters, and we hope that this will present an opportunity to raise awareness of our iconic Atlantic salmon.

 How to Get Involved: View our map below for possible locations to spot wild salmon or wild trout leaping up waterfalls.
-You can also use the hashtag #WildSalmonWatch on Twitter to share your images of salmon leaping.
+You can also use the #WildSalmonWatch on Twitter and Instagram to share your images of salmon leaping.
 Please see our safe salmon watching guide at the bottom of this page.

 Healthy Wild Atlantic salmon populations contribute to the culture, society and economy of Scotland.
 These fish are renowned for their epic ocean migrations and for their ability to leap up large waterfalls.
 Scotland has several possible locations where you may have a chance to view one of nature’s spectacles, Salmo salar “the leaper” jumping upstream on the final stage of its spawning migration.